evildani/apiduct/README.md

 - Ensure the PSK is kept secure and not shared
 - Use proper firewall rules to restrict access
 - Consider implementing IP allowlisting
+- Validate and sanitize all HTTP requests and responses
+- Consider using different ports for HTTP and tunnel traffic

 ## License